Do 'many' private schools cost the same as a family holiday?

 How much does a family holiday abroad cost?

 There is no single figure for what a holiday abroad would cost the average UK family.
-The bill depends on many factors such as the size of the family, the destination and the length of the trip.
+It depends on many factors such as the size of the family, the destination and the length of the trip.

 The independent UK-based consumer rights company Which? compared the average price of package holidays in six of the most popular destinations for summer 2023.

 It estimated that a seven-night holiday to Spain would cost £693 per person this summer.
-For a family of four this would be a total cost of £2,772.
+For a family of four this would be a total bill of £2,772.

 Greece, the most expensive destination on the list, was estimated to cost £867 per person - or £3,468 for a family of four.